 - Block histogram – the difference between the MACD and the signal line

 MACD line: The MACD line is the 12-Period EMA minus the 26-period EMA.
 If the MACD line is positive and rising, the rate of change between the 12 day and the 26 day is increasing.
-This is positive momentum and indicates a bullish period.
-If the MACD line is negative and falling, the short term indicator is falling faster than the long term and shows the market is going down.
+This is a positive momentum and indicates a bullish period.
+If the MACD line is negative and falling, the short-term indicator is falling faster than the long-term and shows the market is going down.

 Signal line: After the MACD line is determined, a 9-period EMA of the MACD line inserted as the trigger and it is called the MACD signal line.
 When the MACD line goes above the MACD signal line, this is a bullish signal.
 A move below the MACD signal line is a sell signal.